About loss of privilege

 - an after-school activity.

-A privilege is something your child enjoys.
-For example, watching TV or playing video games is a privilege.
+Privileges are different from rights.
 A right is something your child needs.
 For example, children have a right to things like food, water and the feeling of being loved.
 You can take away a privilege as a consequence for challenging behaviour, but you shouldn’t take away a right.

 Tips for using loss of privilege